-Guide to the Art Institute of Chicago.
+Guide to the Art Institute of Chicago and Free Winter Weekdays.
 As discussed in other posts certain Illinois Museums are required to offer free admission to Illinois residents for 52 days a year.

 Admission to the Art Institute of Chicago is free to Illinois residents every Thursday evening from 5-8pm.
+Free Winter Weekdays January 7-February 15; February 19-20, 2019.
+Illinois residents only.
 A valid ID with an Illinois address is required for free admission.
 All children under age 14 are always free.
 When you go on Thursday evenings always check the AIC Calendar as they usually have lectures open to the general public.

 Free Admission for teens ages 14-17